The School for Good and Evil: A World Without Princes (2014)

 Agatha and Sophie have settled back into their old lives in Gavaldon.
 Agatha misses Tedros and secretly wishes for him.
 This triggers a wave of mysterious attacks on Sophie, which threaten the entire village and cause the two girls to be run out of town.
-They make their way to the School for Good and Evil, only to find it had become the School for Girls and Boys upon their departure.
+They make their way back to the School for Good and Evil, only to find it had become the School for Girls and Boys upon their departure.
 With Sophie and Agatha's fairy tale ending in them finding love in each other, the balance of good and evil has shifted into the balance of boys and girls.

 At the School for Boys, Tedros is seeking revenge upon Sophie for supposedly stealing his true love.
 At the School for Girls, former Evil history teacher Evelyn Sader, who was banned from the schools years before and believed she was the School Master's true love, is now Dean.
 Agatha sneaks into the School for Boys to see Tedros in the School Master's Tower, believing Sophie is once again turning into a witch.
-Agatha releases the bound Storian, who erases "The End" from her storybook.
+Agatha releases the Storian, who erases "The End" from her storybook.
 Before the two can embrace and send her home, Sophie, who secretly followed the two, shoots a hot-pink spell between them.
 Sophie and Agatha flee, and, believing the princess and witch had together conspired to kill him, Tedros demands a Trial by Tale between the two schools.
 Should the School for Boys win, both girls will be killed.